 This schedule is subject to change without notice.
 If you have not received confirmation of the class prior to the class start, please contact the division at or [email protected] to get the latest schedule.

 This four-hour web-based course is an introduction to cybersecurity fundamentals for technologists and Information Technology Managers.
 Topics addressed will highlight cybersecurity concepts and best practices that are core to a cybersecurity program for an organization.
 This course will serve as a guide to identify the essential cybersecurity principles needed in an organization, discuss how these principles protect networks and data, it will address current cyber threats confronting organizations today, and will highlight best practices used to protect, defend, respond, and recover from cyber incidents and attacks.

-This course is offered by the National Cybersecurity Preparedness Consortium (NCPC) and was developed by the University of Arkansas System Criminal Justice Institute (CJI) through the DHS/FEMA Homeland Security National Training Program and is offered at no cost.
+This course is offered by the National Cybersecurity Preparedness Consortium (NCPC) and was developed by the NCPC partner the University of Arkansas System Criminal Justice Institute (CJI).
+The course is funded through the DHS/FEMA Homeland Security National Training Program and is offered at no cost.